her-e/SIEM_Microsoft_Sentinel_Lab/README.md

-## Microsoft Azure Sentinel (SIEM) - World Map with live Cyberattacks (RDP Brute-force)
+## Microsoft Azure Sentinel (SIEM) - World Map with live Cyberattacks
-## Description *
+## Description
-In this lab, I am going to configure Microsoft Sentinel, Log Analytics Workspace, Azure Virtual Machines.
-This lab will use Kusto Query Language, Powershell, Microsoft Azure, Third-Party API, Network Security Group, Just-in-time (JIT) access, and more.
+In this lab, I am going to create a Honeypot to lure attackers to my Azure Virtual Machine.
+This is an intentionally compromised system that allows attackers to exploit vulnerabilities for the sole purpose to study incidents.
+This lab will require the use of Microsoft Sentinel, Log Analytics Workspace, Azure Virtual Machines, Kusto Query Language, Powershell, Third-Party API, Network Security Group, Just-in-time (JIT) access, and more.
+The purpose of conducting this lab is to understand Microsoft Azure resources by creating a cloud detection environment with Azure Virtual Machines and Logs to analyze Brute-force attacks.
 This lab is inspired by Josh Madakor and all credit goes to him.
 Here is a link to his channel.
-The purpose of conducting this lab is to understand Microsoft Azure resources by creating a cloud detection environment with Azure Virtual Machines and Logs to analyze Brute-force attacks.

 [Youtube: Josh Madakor](https://www.youtube.com/@JoshMadakor)